kemitchell/square-one-forms/confidentiality-ip.md

 ## Covered Intellectual Property

-### General Definition

-With the possible exception listed in [State Law Exclusions](#state-law-exclusions), **New Intellectual Property** means all _Intellectual Property Rights_ in these kinds of work, created by you alone or with others:
+**New Intellectual Property** means all _Intellectual Property Rights_ in these kinds of work, created by you alone or with others:

   - work you do or have done for the company

   - work you create using company equipment, supplies, facilities, or _Confidential Information_

   - work building on these kinds of work

-### State Law Exclusions

-If you work in a state with laws that limit the _Intellectual Property Rights_ that terms like these can assign to the company, _New Intellectual Property_ does not include any rights that can't legally be assigned under that law.
-Examples of those state laws include:

-- California Labor Code section 2870
-- Delaware Code title 19 section 805
-- Illinois Compiled Statutes section 1060/2
-- Kansas Labor and Industries Code section 44-130
-- Minnesota Labor, Industry Code section 181.78
-- New Jersey Statutes section 34:1B-265
-- North Carolina General Statutes chapter 66 article 10 sections 66-57.1 and 66-57.2
-- Utah Code title 34 chapter 39
-- Washington Revised Code sections 49.44.140 and 49.44.150

 ## Disclosure